zentarilabs/pods-and-clues/docs/cases/case-000.md

 Zara leaned back slightly, arms crossed.

-"Your first task begins with Kubernetes.
+"Your first tasks begins with how apps have evolved and the need for Kubernetes.
 You’ll be introduced to the CLI short for command-line interface and kubectl, short for Kubernetes Control.
 There has been debate on how to pronounce it.
 But if you want to stand out and be right it’s kyoob-see-tee-ell."

 Renzo nodded slightly to himself.